 6. Somaesthetics and Learning

 7. A Critical Investigation on the Education in Meliorism (by Jiyun Bae)

 8.The Body Facing the Violence in Education: Critical Options from Somaesthetics (by Taiki Matsuda)

 9. Learning Culture through Language (by Shoko Nagata)

 10. The Meaning of Language in Education (with Yayoi Sutani)

-Satoshi Higuchi is Professor in the Graduate School of Education at Hiroshima University, Japan.
+Satoshi Higuchi is Professor in the Graduate School of Humanities and Social Sciences at Hiroshima University, Japan.